JanEGerken/ms-in-dnns/lecture_e/assignment_e.md

 As discussed in Lecture 4, it is not hard to find images which fool a well-trained classifier into giving the wrong prediction, even with no perceptible difference to a correctly classified image.
 This is known as adversarial vulnerability.
 In this exercise, you will compute adversarial examples for the VGG-16 model you trained from scratch on CIFAR-10.
+Note that you find the checkpoints in the package folder in the Google Cloud bucket.

 Write a script `adv_attacks.py` which is part of the `cifar10_net` package and logs to a new WandB project.
 For data loading, you can import the data module from the package and you can load